jeacom25b/Softwrap-Manual/docs/index.md

-# Welcome to the Softwrap-Manual
+# Welcome to the Softwrap Manual

 Welcome to this unfinished page, this manual is currently under construction.